 There are also a few pre-made essential oil blends containing citrus, frankincense, cypress, and mint oils that are great for diffusing or wearing as a nontoxic perfume/cologne while promoting lighter feelings of forgiveness.

 To help you through increasing feeling grateful:

-Dilute grapefruit and ledum essential oils and apply over the left side of your chest to help your body purge stored emotions preventing you from feeling thankful.
+Dilute grapefruit and ledum essential oils and apply them over the left side of your chest to help your body purge stored emotions preventing you from feeling thankful.

-Geranium, lavender, orange and juniper essential oils are also fantastic for encouraging a grateful mindset!
+Geranium, lavender, orange, and juniper essential oils are also fantastic for encouraging a grateful mindset!